Elliot Lake Secondary School

 Elliot Lake Secondary School (ELSS) is a high school in Elliot Lake, Ontario, Canada.
-The school began in 1956 with 23 students and quickly grew to 1193 students by 1990.
-The following year, the school only saw an enrollment of 899 students and the institution's population would continue to drop thereafter.
-As of 2022, the enrolment was 290.
+The school began in 1956 with 23 students and quickly grew to have 1193 students by 1990.
+The following year, the school only saw an enrolment of 899 students and the institution's population would continue to drop thereafter.
+As of 2022, the enrollment was 345.

 In the 2021 Fraser Institute Ontario secondary school report cards, Elliot Lake Secondary School ranked 664/739 schools in Ontario.